College of Humanities and Social Sciences

 ART 311 Figure Drawing 3 credits

 This course is designed to familiarize beginning students with anatomy and the figure as a subject matter vital in an artist's vocabulary.
 Students will build on drawing and composition skills to create designs with a variety of drawing media.
 Although the history of figurative art will be explored, learning will be assessed primarily through portfolio production and review.
-(Prerequisites: ART 111)
+(Prerequisites: ART 111 or consent of instructor; studio course)

 ART 321 Painting II 3 credits

 This is an intermediate level course designed to stimulate and further develop an interest in painting methods and techniques for personal expression.
 Students are encouraged to create and solve specific problems in painting.
 Learning will be assessed primarily through portfolio production and review and also class participation.
-(Prerequisite: ART 221)
+(Prerequisite: (ART 221 or consent of instructor; studio course)

-This introductory course is designed to familiarize students with the fundamental techniques and concepts of relief and intaglio printmaking.
-Students will build on drawing and composition skills to create editions of prints.
-Techniques covered will include woodcut, linocut, collagraph, and monoprints.
-Although some history of printmaking will be presented learning will be assessed primarily through portfolio production and review.
+This introductory course is designed to familiarize students with the fundamental techniques and concepts of printmaking.
+Students will build on drawing and composition skills to create editions of prints or simple artist books.
+Techniques covered may include linocut, collagraph, monoprints, letterpress, screen printing with hand-cut stencils, and cyanotype.
+Although some history of printmaking will be presented, learning will be assessed primarily through portfolio production and review.
+(Studio Course)

 ART 341 Photography II 3 credits